 Honesty is the best practice.
 If the new partner is told and preventive measures are taken, then the partner can be protected.
-This can be a difficult discussion but an important one.

-she has had herpes simplex, a blood test can be done and advice given through the care-provider.
+This can be a difficult discussion, but an important one.
+If the partner is unsure as to whether he or she has had herpes simplex, a blood test can be done and advice given through the care-provider.